reduxjs/react-redux/docs/introduction/getting-started.md

 &nbsp;

-import LiteYouTubeEmbed from 'react-lite-youtube-embed';
-import 'react-lite-youtube-embed/dist/LiteYouTubeEmbed.css'

 # Getting Started with React Redux

-[React Redux](https://github.com/reduxjs/react-redux) is the official [React](https://react.dev/) UI bindings layer for [Redux](https://redux.js.org/).
+[React Redux](https://github.com/reduxjs/react-redux) is the official [React](https://react.dev/) UI bindings layer for [Redux](/).
 It lets your React components read data from a Redux store, and dispatch actions to the store to update state.

 ## Installation